I Want Blood

-I Want Blood is the fourth solo album by Alice in Chains guitarist and vocalist Jerry Cantrell, released on October 18, 2024.
+I Want Blood is the fourth solo album by American guitarist and vocalist Jerry Cantrell, released on October 18, 2024.
 The album contains contributions from other rock artists, including Robert Trujillo, Duff McKagan, and Greg Puciato.

-Following the country and southern rock-tinged Brighten (2021), I Want Blood is viewed as a return to the dark, metal-influenced and riff-driven sound for which Cantrell and Alice in Chains are known.
+Following the country and southern rock influences on Cantrel's album Brighten (2021), I Want Blood is viewed as a return to the dark, metal influenced style Cantrel is best known for and similarities to his group Alice in Chains.

 Loudwire ranked it as the 2nd best rock album of 2024.